 The main thing that sprung from the trip was the passion within the firm over its products; from TVs to fridges to massage chairs, there's a real belief among the workers in the LG brand, which makes it all the more confusing - and upsetting for those that remember owning a decent LG phone - to see the once-dominant handset maker languishing around fifth place in the worldwide rankings.

-From TV DNA to an altered design language, here are five things that, should LG bring to the market, would make it a real contender in a sea of iPhones, Galaxies and Ones.
+From TV DNA to an altered design language, here are five things that, should LG bring to the market, would make it a real contender in a sea of iPhone (opens in new tab)s, Galaxies and Ones.